"Memorial Transmission

 The

-Spirit Cries: Music from the Rainforests of South America & the
+Spirit Cries: Music from the Rainforests of South America & the Caribbean.
+The Library of Congress, Endangered Music Project.

 "Foreword," Transforming Tradition: Folk Music Revivals Examined.